paul-griffith/kindling/readme.md

 ## Disclaimer

 This is **not** an official Inductive Automation product and is not affiliated with, supported by, maintained by, or otherwise associated with Inductive Automation in any way.
-This software is provided with no warranty.
+This software is provided as-is with no warranty.